phanikiran1169/ROS_Basics/ROS1/python/README.md

 # ROS 1 Basics
 ## Creating our first package
-1. Create a package
-2. Create a node [Python]
-3. Compile
-4. Run

 ### Create a Package
 First we create our catkin workspace and source directory